Lowleyworm/gallery_shell/README.md

 * JPEG header EXIF data extraction
 * Auto-rotation of vertical images

+===
+EDIT: I liked the simplicity of the original, but wanted to have all files sorted by date, and to be able to play movies directly.
+===

 This combination of features makes a better user experience than pretty much all the big online photo hosts.
 All you need is a place to host your plain html and jpeg files.
 This can also be Amazon S3.